 Start with the secular, have the religious in the middle and end with the spiritual/new age with a great beat.

-What do you think?
+What do you think of this workout playlist?
 Honorable mention goes to India Arie for There’s Hope, “paradise is in your mind” lyric and beat.